 The International Baccalaureate (IB) Diploma Programme is a two year liberal arts curriculum designed to meet the needs of the highly motivated and academically talented student and at the same time, promote international understanding.
 Due to its rigorous nature, preparation for the IB program is offered through the IB Middle Years curriculum in the 9th and 10th grade and/or through other accelerated curriculum.
 The IB diploma is recognized internationally and leads to advanced standing in universities throughout the United States.
-The School District of Palm Beach County is proud that all four of its Diploma Programmes have met the International Baccalaureate Organization requirements and are fully authorized programmes.
-All students applying to these programs must meet the following eligibility criteria: 3.0 Academic GPA, 3 Favorable Teacher Recommendations.
-Algebra I Honors required and Spanish or French for High School credit recommended.
+All students applying to these programs must meet the following eligibility criteria: 3.0 Academic GPA, Algebra I Honors required and Spanish or French for High School credit recommended.
+3 Favorable Teacher Recommendations.